 Living in Kirkby with His Sisters Lilian and Ida

 Charles Drew also appears in the 1921, 1922 and 1924 electoral registers living at 76 Edward Street in Kirkby with Edgar and Lilian Hufton.
-This is confirmed by the 1921 census.
+The 1921 census confirms this.
 I believe this was grandad’s sister and her husband.
-They got married in 1913.
+They married in 1913.
 He reappears in the 1931 electoral register living at 72 Diamond Avenue with Arthur and Ida Derrick.
 Grandad had an aunt and a sister called Ida.
 However, this is probably grandad’s sister.
 Ida Derrick is listed as a linked person in relation to Frederick Lewis Drew in 1922.
 According to FreeBMD, an Ida Drew married an Arthur F Derrick in Q3 of 1921.

 My grandfather, Charles Drew, worked as a coal miner.
 I always assumed he worked at Summit Colliery because I know for certain he was a coal miner and he lived in Alexandra Street.
 But, miners who lived in Kirkby also worked in other collieries.
 So, it is possible he worked elsewhere.
-In the 1939 register, he is listed as a Colliery Yard Labourer.
-This implies he might (at least at that time) have worked above ground.
-But, in the 1921 census, he is listed as a coal miner (hewer).
+The 1939 register lists him as a Colliery Yard Labourer.
+This implies he might, at least at that time, have worked above ground.
+But, the 1921 census lists him as a coal miner (hewer).

 Frederick Lewis Drew

 My grandfather’s parents’ names were Frederick Lewis and Mary Anne.
 According to his gravestone, Frederick Lewis died on 9 December 1921 aged 55.
-From Free BMD, he is recorded as having died in Basford.
+Free BMD records him as having died in Basford.
 According to probate records, he had been living at 3 Diamond Avenue at the time of his death.
 He worked as a railway engine driver.
 Probate was granted to Ida Derrick, who I believe was his daughter.
 The value of his effects was £427 14 5.